$\Lambda_b \to p, N^\ast(1535)$ Form Factors from QCD Light-Cone Sum Rules: Numerical analysis

 For the pole masses, we adopt $m_{pole}=m_{B^*}=5.325$ GeV for the from factors $f_1,f_2, F_1,F_2$; $m_{pole}=m_{B_1}=5.723$ GeV for the from factors $g_1,g_2, G_1,G_2$; $m_{pole}=m_{B_0}=5.749$ GeV for the from factors $f_3, F_3$; $m_{pole}=m_{B}=5.280$ GeV for the from factors $g_3, G_3$.

-The fitted values of shape parameter $a_1$ as well as the values of $\Lambda_b \rightarrow p$ and $\Lambda_b \rightarrow N^*$ form factors at $q^2=0$ are given in Table. \ref{fit:proton} and Table. \ref{fit:Nstart} respectively, and the $q^2$ dependence of these form factors are shown in Fig. \ref{fig:q dependence for proton} and Fig. \ref{fig:q dependence for Nstart} respectively, where both the Ioffe current and the tensor current are employed to interpolate the baryon states, and the QCDSR model, the Exponential model and the Free-parton model of $\Lambda_b$ baryon LCDA are all taken into account for comparison.
-From the $q^2$ dependence figures, we can see that the form factor for $\Lambda_b \rightarrow p$ are insensitive to the interpolating currents apparently.
-The results based on QCDSR model are very close to that based on Exponential model, and the result from the Free-parton model is a little larger.
-As for the form factors for $\Lambda_b \rightarrow N^*$, the results are sensitive to the interpolating currents.
+To determine the central values, the uncertainties ,and the correlation coefficients of the z-fit parameters $f_{i}(0)$ and $a_{1i}$ for each $\Lambda_b \rightarrow p,\ N^*$form factor, we first generate an ensemble of correlated LCSR data points of these form factors.
+The LCSR data points of these form factors are calculated at $q^2=\{-6,-3,0,3,6\}$ Gev$^2$ with $N=500$ ensembles of the input parameter set (including $M^2$, $s_0$,and the parameters of LCDAs for $\Lambda_b$) where the value of the input parameters are randomly distributed according to a multivariate join distribution\cite{SentitemsuImsong:2014plu}.
+Then we fit the $z$-series expansion to all the $\Lambda_b \rightarrow p, N^*$ form factors to get the $z$-fit parameters $f_{i}(0)$ and $a_{1i}$, as weel as the correlation coefficients between them.
+The fitting results are given in Table.\ref{fit:proton} and Table.\ref{fit:Nstart} respectively, and the $q^2$ dependence of these form factors are shown in Fig.\ref{fig:q dependence for proton} and Fig.\ref{fig:q dependence for Nstart} respectively, where both the Ioffe current and tensor current are employed to interpolate the baryon states, and the QCDSR model, the Exponential model and the Free-parton model of $\Lambda_b$ baryon LCDA are all taken into account for comparison.
+In oreder to test whether the results form these interpolating currents and LCDAs models are consistent within uncertainties, we also display the error bands of the form factors under two different interpolating currents with Exponential LCDA model for $\Lambda_b$.
+From Fig.\ref{fig:q dependence for proton}, we can see that the form factors of $\Lambda_b \rightarrow p$ are insensitive to the interpolating currents apparently and the results form the different interpolating currents and LCDAs models are consistent within the uncertainties.
+The predictions based on QCDSR model are very close to that based on Exponential model, and the Free-parton model give rise to little larger values of the form factors.
+As for the form factors of $\Lambda_b \rightarrow N^*$, the results are sensitive to the interpolating currents and the results from the different LCDAs models of $\Lambda_b$ are consistent within uncertainties.
 We note that the uncertainties of the fitted results are mainly from the LCDAs of the $\Lambda_b$ baryon.
 Therefore, it is an essential task to determine the most preferable model and to constrain the parameters of the LCDAs of $\Lambda_b$ baryon in the study on the heavy baryon decays.